by Jazmin Moore & Jeffery Dingler

 DARKNESS RISING: Austin Reading, USA.
 Enchanted house.
 Childhood memories.

 CUT SHOOT KILL: Michael Walker, USA.
-This film’s European premier takes place in Nocturna Madrid.
+This film’s European premiere takes place in Nocturna Madrid.

 BAJO LA ROSA: José Ramos, Spain.
 Thriller.